Jonnyauk/wonderflux-girder/README.md

 =================

 A demonstration responsive child theme for the Wonderflux WordPress theme framework (requires Wonderflux version 2 minimum) - https://github.com/Jonnyauk/Wonderflux
 Could be used as a starter child theme, take a look at the code - lots of comments for you to learn how to use Wonderflux!

+**You can view a live demonstration of this theme at: http://wonderflux.com/demo-girder**

 NOTE: This theme is configured not to show menus (including the responsive menu) if they are not set-up in the admin area.
 Once activated, go to Appearance > Menus > Manage locations to set a menu to display in the header and footer).